Gthulhu/plugin/plugin/simple/README.md

   - FIFO mode: Append to end of slice
   - Weighted vtime mode: Insert in vtime-sorted order using slice operations
 - **Selection Logic**: Always select from front of slice
+- **Error Recovery**: Automatic cleanup of invalid tasks and duplicate prevention

 ### Interface Compliance
 Fully implements the `plugin.CustomScheduler` interface: